-- Play "Arrival On Scene" video - View the plaque with the reminder "Your transport decision must be made within 15 minutes." - View the "Scene Size-Up" plaque with the following questions: - Verbalize appropriate body substance isolation precautions - Verbalize how you will perform a "scene size-up" - Facilitator note: Students may also replay the Scene video - View the "Patient" video - View the plaque entitled "Primary Survey" with the following questions: - Verbalize how you would perform a Primary Survey for this patient - What is your transport decision? - Facilitator note: Students may also replay the Patient video - View the plaque entitled "Indicate Transport Decision" with text stating "Indicate your transport decision by tapping the Transport tab." - Students should then tap the menu icon at the top of the Emergency Home Screen, then Transport Tab and indicate their decision (see instructions under the Transport Tab below.) - Tabbed iPad Content
+- Play "Arrival on Scene" video - View "15 minute Reminder" plaque - Note to facilitator: students will automatically be exited from the game in 15 minutes after viewing the Scene video if they have not yet made a Transport decision.
+A 10 minute reminder will be given. - View the "Scene Size-Up" plaque with the following questions: - Verbalize if any body substance isolation precautions are required - Verbalize how you will perform a "scene size-up" - Facilitator note: students may replay the video - Play the "Patient" video - View the "Primary Survey" plaque with the following questions: - Verbalize how you would perform a Primary Survey for this patient - What is your transport decision? - Facilitator note: Students may replay the Patient video - View the "Indicate Transport Decision" plaque with text stating "Indicate your transport decision by tapping the Transport tab." - Students should then tap the Menu icon then the Transport Tab to indicate their decision (see instructions under the Transport Tab below.) - Tabbed iPad Content